brayle2021/ConverterMetamask/README.md

 # ConverterMetamask
 Metamask and converter

-#Run in Local
+# Run in Local

--Connect to wallet using Metamask with Binance Smart Chain https://testnet.binance.org/faucet-smart
+-yarn

--yarn -yarn web
+-yarn web